Gaia EDR3 view on Galactic globular clusters: Mean parallaxes and proper motions

 Having established the necessary adjustments and correction factors for the mixture modelling procedure, we now discuss its outcomes pertaining to the global properties of the clusters -- mean parallaxes and PM.

 Figure~\ref{fig:parallax} shows the comparison of \Gaia parallaxes with the distances compiled by \citet{Baumgardt2021} from various literature sources.
-The agreement is generally good, with the majority of points lying within the shaded region representing systematic uncertainties on parallax.
-There are some anomalies, too: for instance, a number of clusters at low Galactic latitudes have systematically lower parallaxes than implied by the literature distances, but they are in highly-reddenend regions and it is plausible that the CMD-derived distances are biased.
-In particular, for Pal~6, Pal~7 (IC~1276), Pal~10 and Terzan~12 it appears that using the parallax distance and slightly adjusting the extinction coefficient produces a better fit to the CMD than the literature values.
-Parallaxes of NGC~4147, Terzan~1 and Terzan~5 are also significantly smaller than $1/D$, and despite rather large uncertainties, the difference is statistically unlikely, possibly indicative of undetected problematic sources in \Gaia.
+In this plot, the parallaxes and their uncertainties are computed by simple error-weighted averages over member stars (with individual zero-point corrections for each star), without accounting for correlated systematic errors.
+As expected, the majority of points lie near the line $\varpi\,D=1$, but the deviations from this line are often significantly larger than could be expected from the formal statistical uncertainties alone.
+Moreover, there is a general tendency of parallax to be slightly larger than $1/D$, illustrated by a large fraction of clusters with $5<D<20$ lying above the $\varpi\,D=1$ line.
+This may indicate that the parallax zero-point correction suggested by \citet{Lindegren2021b} is slightly overshooting, although it is also possible that there are some general systematic biases in the literature distances.
+Before exploring this question in detail, we discuss a few specific anomalies.

-On the other hand, there is a general tendency of parallax to be slightly larger than $1/D$, illustrated by a large fraction of clusters with $5<D<20$ lying above the $\varpi\,D=1$ line.
-This may indicate that the parallax zero-point correction suggested by \citet{Lindegren2020b} is overshooting by $\sim 0.005-0.01$~mas on average, although it is also possible that there are some general systematic biases in the literature distances.
-Finally, for some bright, low-extinction clusters such as NGC~6205 (M~13), NGC~6341 (M~92) and NGC~7078 (M~2), the disagreement between CMD-derived and parallax distances cannot be explained other than by the systematic variation of parallax zero-point across the sky.
-To make a quantitative statistical estimate, we assume that the relation between the \Gaia EDR3 parallax $\varpi$ (after zero-point correction) and the literature distance $D$ follows a normal distribution
+A number of clusters at low Galactic latitudes have systematically lower parallaxes than implied by the literature distances, but they are in highly-reddenend regions and it is plausible that the CMD-derived distances are biased.
+In particular, for Pal~6 and Pal~7 (IC~1276), it appears that using the parallax distance and slightly adjusting the extinction coefficient produces a better fit to the CMD than the literature values.
+Parallaxes of NGC~4147 and Terzan~1 are also significantly smaller than $1/D$, and despite rather large uncertainties, the difference is statistically unlikely, possibly indicative of undetected problematic sources in \Gaia.
+Finally, for some bright, low-extinction clusters such as NGC~6809 (M~55), NGC~6266 (M~62), NGC~288 and NGC~7089 (M~2), the disagreement between CMD-derived and parallax distances exceeds the statistical uncertainty by a factor of few, and cannot be explained other than by the systematic variation of parallax zero-point across the sky.